Sunday, November 24, 2024

 A gift from nature.

-Deep in the ravine, as sunlight squeezes between the trees, I marvel at its steep walls.
-While climbing a hill on the return to my launch point, my heart races to well over 100 beats a minute.
-Under fire and carrying equipment, soldiers attacked here?
-What bravery.
+Deep in the ravine, as sunlight squeezes between the trees, I marvel at its steep, enclosing walls.
+Climbing back toward my starting point, my heart hammers past 100 beats a minute.
+Under fire and burdened with equipment, men attacked here?
+What extraordinary courage.

 Maybe I should disappear into Dill Branch Ravine more often.